No cow ever died for a nobler cause.

 - Buzz Bissinger (the guy who wrote Friday Night Lights), apparently.

-- Safety-conscious motorcycle riders often elect to wear what amounts to a suit of leather armor, often with layers of kevlar or carbon or other very tough material to protect them when they fall off the bike.
+- Safety-conscious motorcycle riders often elect to wear what amounts to a suit of leather armor, often with layers of kevlar or carbon or other very tough material to protect them when they fall off the bike (commonly expressed in the phrase "Cowhide, not my hide").
 Bikers in general seem to like leather and less-saftey-driven ones may still wear a leather jacket or vest with leather boots simply because it looks awesome.